GSA/digitalcorps.gsa.gov/_fellows/2022/pierce-lowary.md

 track: ['Cybersecurity']
 ---

 Pierce is a public interest technologist passionate about solving the cyber, technological, and security challenges facing our nation and its people.
-As the son of an American dad and Iranian mom, he is ever mindful of the freedoms he and his family enjoy in the United States and is driven to defend them.
-Pierce graduated from Stanford University with a B.S. in computer science.
-Outside of work, he enjoys reading, hiking, diving into theology, and learning about Persian poetry and culture.
+As the son of an American dad and Iranian mom, he is ever mindful of the freedoms he and his family enjoy in the United States and is propelled to protect them.

+Pierce graduated from Stanford University with a B.S. in computer science and previously supported the election security mission at CISA.
+Outside of work, he enjoys reading, hiking, flight simulation, diving into theology, and learning about Persian culture.